PrestaShop/docs/modules/creation/tutorial.md

 First, create the module's folder, in PrestaShop's `/modules` folder.
 Let's call it `mymodule`.
 This will be the module's "technical" name.

+**Rules for "technical" name:**
+* Only word characters (A-z, 0-9) are supported.
+* Technical name of your module does not contain contains underscores "_" or any other unsupported symbol

 {{% notice tip %}}
 Technical names can only accept lower case alphanumeric characters (`[a-z0-9]`).
 Although accepted, we strongly discourage using underscores because they don't work with translation domains.
 {{% /notice %}}